Loloppe/BeatSaber_BeatmapScanner/README.md

 TODO:

-1. Clean up GetScorePerHand (remove multiplier) and replace GetDistance with CalcSwingCurve data
-2. Fix CalcSwingCurve, right now the data seems to be all over the place for some maps
+1. Fix CalcSwingCurve tech factor, right now the data seems to be all over the place for some maps
-3. Better way to represent speed?
+2. Better way to represent speed?
 Or at least rework the NPS
-4. Detect MappingExtension/NoodleExtension maps and ignore them
+3. Detect MappingExtension/NoodleExtension maps and ignore them?

 BUG TO FIX: